 What’s your favorite color?

-Another study showed that people make a subconscious judgment about a person, environment, or thing within 90 seconds.
-That judgment was influenced, in 62%-90% of examples, by color alone.
+Another study showed that people subconsciously judge a person, environment, or thing within 90 seconds.
+In 62%-90% of examples, that judgment was influenced by color alone.

 Color is a critical influence on how we perceive the world.

-How you use it in your business can have a big effect on how effective you convert visitors into sales.
+How you use color will be an essential part of your brand strategy.
+And how you use it in your business can significantly affect how effectively you convert visitors into sales.

 Let’s take a closer look.